Areas of Expertise:

-Matt Barreto is a professor who holds appointments in the department of political science and the UCLA César E. Chávez Department of Chicana and Chicano Studies and an expert on Latino voting patterns and more generally how racial and ethnic minorites participate in politics in the United States.
+Matt Barreto is a professor who holds appointments in the department of political science and the UCLA César E. Chávez Department of Chicana/o and Central American studies.
+He is an expert on Latino voting patterns, and more generally how racial and ethnic minorites participate in politics in the United States.
+He is co-founder of the UCLA Voting Rights Project.

 He is also the author of the books, “Ethnic Cues: The role of shared ethnicity in Latino political behavior,” published by the University of Michigan Press, as well as “Change They Can’t Believe In: The Tea Party and Reactionary Politics in America,” published by Princeton University Press.
 He just completed his third book, “Latino America,” co-authored with Segura, on the growth and influence of Latino voters 2008–2012 presidential elections (Public Affairs Press).